s-amberg/cpla/week10/README.md

 Each thread prints its ID (`std::this_thread::get_id()`) on `std::cout`.

 Since it is discouraged to use `std::cout` directly in your functor, function and lambda, each should have a `std::ostream & out` parameter.
 If you want to pass `std::cout` through the `std::thread` constructor, you have to wrap the argument in an `std::ref` on the call-site.

+## b) Measure speedup
+In the template you have an implementation of a program that counts the prime numbers in a given range (`countPrimes` function).
+Parallelize the computation using multiple threads in `countPrimesParallel`.

+***Note:*** Be aware, that each thread must only access his entry of the `results` array and that the `main`thread must only access those results after the threads have been joined.

+What speedup can you achieve?

 # 2. Standalone Asynchronous IO (Chat Client)